What are almond tuiles?

 This tuile recipe is quick and easy to make: all you need to do is to mix 5 ingredients, spoon the batter onto a tray and then spread the batter into a nice thin oval shape before baking.

 The key here is to be quick!
-You will only be able to curve the almond tuile as long as they are still warm.
-Once the cool down, the start to get brittle and snap.
+You will only be able to curve the almond tuile as long as they are warm – they will lose their flexibility and become brittle as they cool down.

 Source: la cuisine de Bernard